ElvinEfendi/lua-resty-global-throttle/README.md

 For more complete understanding of how to use this library, refer to `examples` directory.

+### Production considerations

+1. Ensure you configure the connection pool size properly.
+Basically if your store (i.e memcached) can handle `n` concurrent connections and your NGINX has `m` workers, then the connection pool size should be configured as `n/m`.
+That is because the configured pool size is per NGINX worker.
+For example, if your store usually handles 1000 concurrent requests and you have 10 NGINX workers, then the connection pool size should be 100.
+Similarly if you have `p` different NGINX instances, then connection pool size should be `n/m/p`.
+2. Be careful when caching decisions based on `desired_delay`, sometimes it is too small that your cache can interpret it as 0 and cache indefinitely.
+Also caching for very little time probably does not add any benefit.

 ### Contributions and Development

 The library is designed to be extendable.
 Currently only approximate sliding window algorithm is implemented in `lib/resty/global_throttle/sliding_window.lua`.
 It can be used as a reference point to implement other algorithms.